Magento: Setup Multiple Website

 - Sort Order = 10

-- Change Link URL
+4) Change Base URL

 - Go to System -> Configuration -> GENERAL -> Web